 Don't forget to check out All the Best Caribbean Foods too before you begin your island adventure!

 You can always get a taxi that works well if you have a bigger group.
-The taxi will get you there in around 20 minutes.
+The taxi will get you there in around 20 minutes from the port.
 You can also buy a local bus ticket for 5 CUC, which will allow you to go back and forth all day.
 This is a good option if you plan on making several stops throughout the day.
-The bus is obviously a little slower getting you to your sunny spot in around 45 minutes.
+The bus time to the sunny spot is closer to 45 minutes.

-If you have a little more time in Cuba take a bus out to the very famous beaches of Varadero.
-This peninsula in Cuba is known for some of the most beautiful beaches in the world and with that in mind, the coast is lined with resorts and hotels for all the visitors.
-Typically you can buy day passes and then enjoy all the same amenities as someone who is paying to stay at the resort.
+If you have a little more time in Cuba take a bus out to the famous beaches of Varadero.
+This peninsula in Cuba is known for some of the most beautiful beaches in the world.
+The coast is lined with resorts and hotels where you can buy day passes to enjoy the same amenities as guests who are staying for a bit longer.
 Snorkeling, parasailing, swimming, beach activities, and even the buffets and bars are often included in day passes.

-Remember, Cuba is the biggest island in the Caribbean and Varadero is not close to Havana.
-About a two-hour bus ride, each way will eat up a lot of your time in Cuba.
-You will be able to see beautiful jungles from your bus window, but honestly visiting is only a good idea if you plan on having a longer stay in Cuba than one day.
+Cuba is the biggest island in the Caribbean and Varadero is not close to Havana.
+A two-hour bus ride, each way will eat up a lot of your time in Cuba.
+You will be able to see beautiful jungles from your bus window, but visiting is only a good idea if you plan on staying in Cuba for more than a day.